 Ken Luer is a Partner and Chair of the Business and Corporate Law Department.

-Ken represents entrepreneurs and their businesses, from startups to emerging companies to mature businesses.
+Ken represents entrepreneurs and their businesses, from startups to emerging companies to long-established businesses.
 For many of these clients, he serves as their outside general counsel.
 His expertise includes: